-A popular upper body strength training exercise is the bench press.
+The Bench Press is a popular upper body strength training exercise.
 The movement consists of pressing a weight upwards from a supine position.
 The pectoralis major and triceps brachii are the prime movers in this exercise.
-In this demonstration a barbell is used to hold the weight, however you can also use a pair of dumbbells.
+In this demonstration a barbell is used, however you can also use dumbbells.

 The barbell bench press is one of three lifts in the sport of power lifting (alongside the deadlift and squat) and is the only lift in the sport of Paralympic power lifting.

 - Anterior Deltoids

 - Latissimus Dorsi

 This exercise is great for strengthening the upper body pushing muscles such as the Pectoralis Major, Anterior Deltoids and Triceps.
 For the set up we want the feet on the ground, lying down with a neutral spine and eyes under the bar.
 Grip the bar, slightly wider than shoulder width then un-rack the bar and perform repetitions.
 Bring the bar down to the top of the chest and press it back up.